Dawon (singer): 2016–present: Debut with WJSN and solo activities

-On February 25, 2016, made her debut with WJSN with their first EP, Would You Like?, and its lead singles, "Mo Mo Mo" and "Catch Me".
+On February 25, 2016, Nam made her debut as a member of South Korean–Chinese girl group WJSN with debut EP Would You Like?.

-On July 14, 2016, Dawon's first soundtrack appearance, "Shalala Romance", was released for the television series Lucky Romance.
+On July 14, 2016, Nam released single "Shalala Romance" for the soundtrack of the television series Lucky Romance.
 Later in 2016, Dawon appeared as a contestant on the singing competition show Girl Spirit, which aired on JTBC from July 19 to September 27.
-On November 8, 2016, Dawon, along with labelmate Junggigo, released the single "I Will Love You Piece By Piece" for the soundtrack of the television series Sweet Stranger and Me.
+On November 8, 2016, Dawon and her labelmate Junggigo, released the single "I Will Love You Piece By Piece" for the soundtrack of the television series Sweet Stranger and Me.
 On December 17, 2016, Dawon and fellow WJSN member Yeonjung released a Korean recording of "Fire & Ice", a song from the soundtrack of the Russian children's film The Snow Queen 3: Fire and Ice.

 On November 5, 2017, "Go Ready Go", was released as part of the soundtrack for the television series Revolutionary Love.

-In 2020, Dawon was cast as a lead in the musical movie K-School.
-The release of the film was originally scheduled for December of 2020, but currently there is no confirmation as to when the release will be rescheduled due to controversy involving a cast member.
+In 2020, Dawon made her acting debut in the musical film K-School.
+The release of the film was originally scheduled for December 2020, but currently there is no confirmation as to when the release will be rescheduled due to controversy involving a cast member.
+The film was released on February 21, 2024.

-Dawon together with Yeonjung participated in Immortal Songs: Singing the Legend.
+Dawon along with Yeonjung participated in Immortal Songs: Singing the Legend.
 They performed with Xitsuh and Koo Jun-yup and eventually became the final winner.
 On August 10, Dawon and Yeonjung released a cover song of Taeyeon's "Starlight" for NORAE-ing LIVE of Time.
 The pair went on to make an appearance on Jo Se-ho's Jo Se-ho's Wine Bar.

-On March 3, 2023, Starship Entertainment announced Dawon chosen not to renew her contract with the label however it wasn't explicitly stated if she had left the group.
+On March 3, 2023, Dawon left Starship Entertainment after her contract ended, however it was stated that she would not be leaving the group.